unclev/sh-misc/bg-disown-zsh/README.md

 gedit ~/.zsh_aliases & disown
 ```

-The zsh shell can look for alias anythere in the input, so then adding the alias
+The zsh shell can look for alias anywhere in a command line, so then adding the alias

 ```sh
 alias -g __='& disown'